 Last Thanksgiving, we sat around a dining room table with members of our community, holding hands and giving gratitude for the many blessings.
 Lincoln, who has struggled for years with mental illness and homelessness said how grateful he was for food.
 Israel, who was incarcerated for 22 years, shared his appreciation for being able to eat until he was full.
 There was also thanks for candlelight, since “you’re not allowed to have any candles in prison.”
 Others expressed gratitude for a warm, dry place to sleep and being in the company of friends.
 The little things truly are the biggest of things.

-One year later, as we approach another Thanksgiving, we’re thrilled by the positive impact of another year of belonging!
+One year later, we celebrated a Thanksgiving meal with 3 abundant tables and a larger, grateful community!
+We’re thrilled by the positive impact of another year of belonging!
 We have some time-sensitive needs, so please join our $25,000 year-end campaign to help us continue our work of providing resources, tangible support and emotional “glue” for those marginalized and living on the edges of our own neighborhoods.

 - Becoming a Washington State non-profit!

-- Assisting individuals secure safe, supportive housing in our Restorative Home
+- Providing safe, supportive housing for 14 individuals in our Restorative Home

-- Helping individuals network and find full-time work
+- Helping individuals network, find and keep full-time work

 - Celebrating birthdays, holidays and special events such as hearing Father Greg Boyle from Homeboy Industries speak at Seattle University